 - Provide each table/group with a set of flash cards. - Review the Module 6 Flyer: Infection Prevention in Memory Care. - Allow discussion and input based on personal experience with persons who have memory impairment. - Team members should be mindful not to identify specific individuals during the discussion.

 Additional Resources:

 - CMS and Visitation

-- Considerations for Memory Care in Long-Term Care Facilities

 - Stop and Watch

 - Dementia Isolation Toolkit

 Module 6: Infection Prevention in Memory Care